General Information

 Suspended bridge structure viewed from below

-The deck is placed over four stringers (1 to 4), which are connected to the girders by transverse beams and a single longitudinal beam located at the mid-width of the deck.
-The external stringers (1 and 4) are also connected to the girders by vertical members (two per girder).
-The longitudinal beam is made of a rusted H-section, while the remaining members are made of square hollow sections; they are connected by welding.
+Over the girders are stacked a longitudinal beam (at mid-width), transverse beams, four stringers (1 to 4), and the deck.
+The side stringers (1 and 4) are connected to the girders by vertical members.
+The longitudinal beam is made of a rusted H-section, while the remaining parts are made of square hollow sections; they are connected by welding.
 Figure 4 shows the bridge entrance on shore 1.

 Bridge entrance (shore 1).